Buying short-term coverage in Delaware

 Until December 1, 2018, the new federal regulations (which allow longer short-term plans) applied in the state, and there were plans available for purchase with 6-month and 12-month durations.
 But the Delaware Insurance Department placed new rate/form filings on hold until the state’s regulations were finalized.

-The state’s new regulations, effective December 1, limit short-term plans to three months and prohibit renewals.
+The state’s new regulations, effective December 1 (and now permanently in force), limit short-term plans to three months and prohibit renewals.
 Insurers are also not allowed to offer successive back-to-back short-term plans to the same policyholder, and a new short-term plan can’t be sold to the same person more than once in a given year.

 Other requirements in Delaware’s new regulations

-Delaware’s emergency regulations for short-term plans go beyond simply restricting the duration of the plans.
-Under the terms of the new regulations, which took effect in December 2018:
+Delaware’s regulations for short-term plans go beyond simply restricting the duration of the plans.
+Under the terms of the new regulations:

 - Short-term plans must have loss ratios of at least 60 percent (ie, total claims divided by total premiums must be at least 0.6)